 Upward, Onward Together”.

-the time that Spain controlled the islands, African slaves were brought to work
+When the Spain controlled the islands, African slaves were brought to work

 in the plantation fields or in the homes of the plantation owners and other wealthy Spaniards.
 Most of the original population disappeared

 through fighting and diseases brought to the islands by the new African and Spanish

-Dutch gained control of the islands of the Bahamas for a short time, but lost
+Dutch rule followed when they gained control of the islands for a short time, but then lost

-them to the English.
-The Islands were claimed by the English in 1670.
+them to the English in 1670.
 The Bahamas

 On the road to independence